It4innovations/hyperqueue/docs/jobs/jobfile.md

 ## Task dependencies

-Job Definition File allows to define a dependencies between tasks.
+Job Definition File allows to define dependencies between tasks.
 In other words, it means that the task may be executed only if the previous tasks are already finished.

-The task's option `deps` defines on which tasks the given task dependents.
+The task's option `deps` defines on which tasks the given task depends.
-The task is addressed by their IDs.
+Each dependency is identified by a task ID.

 The following example creates three tasks where the third task depends on the first two tasks.